jonnilundy/wedeploy.com/ui/src/pages/docs/auth/sign-in-with-google.md

 }
 ```

-Or you can add those environment variables using the dashboard.
+Or you can add those environment variables using the Console.

 ![Project Container Environment](https://cloud.githubusercontent.com/assets/1435318/20008152/2ceabade-a27e-11e6-9c86-435fc1c12412.png)